-Another unique feature of the state park, the Diamond Springs Water Park is a place the whole family can enjoy.
+Another unique feature of the state park, the Diamond Springs Water Park, is a place the whole family can enjoy.
 Even if you're without the kids, feel free to cool off after searching for diamonds on a hot summer day.
-This mining-themed water park is open from Memorial Day Weekend through until Labor Day.
+This mining-themed water park is open from Memorial Day Weekend through Labor Day.
 It features all sorts of fun sprayers, geysers, water jets, and animated waterspouts, as well as two water slides.
 The setting is complete with a spacious deck and pool furniture.

 Diamond Discovery Center

-Visitor Information Center & Gift Shop
+Visitor Information Center and Gift Shop

 All year long, both the park's Visitor Center and Gift Shop remain open alongside the campgrounds.
 While peak seasons may come along with summer months, the park never really slows.
-The Visitor Center has fantastic interactive exhibits and enables guests to learn about the diamonds, as well as other minerals, within the park's diamond site.
+The Visitor Center has fantastic interactive exhibits and enables guests to learn about the diamonds, as well as other minerals within the park's diamond site.
 Next, the Gift Shop is another stop visitors will want to dig into while at Crater of Diamonds.
 A wide selection of items can be found here, as well as some drinks, light snacks, bagged ice, and firewood bundles.